-Ejaculating before you would like to in many or most of your sexual relations, is a symptom that indicates a frequent lack of ejaculatory control.
-If you are in this situation, go to see your doctor or sexologist to identify the cause and find a solution.
-Do the test below to check or detect symptoms of premature ejaculation:
+When you consistently ejaculate earlier than desired in many or most of your sexual encounters, it is a symptom that indicates a habitual lack of ejaculatory control.
+If you find yourself in this situation, it is essential to consult with your doctor or a specialized sexologist to identify the cause and find a solution.
+Here, we offer a test for you to check or detect the symptoms of premature ejaculation.

 Premature Ejaculation Test